PrestonHager/AuroraCompiler/README.md

 It was made for practice with compilers, and for an IT class.
 Later it was adopted for [Startaste][5], an OS developed by I, [Preston Hager][4].

-## PLEASE NOTE

-This project is currently overgoing a major rehaul.
-Don't expect anything to be complete yet, as it is being completely rewriten.

 ## Current Progress

 The following is a list of what has been completed, what is being worked on, and what is planned in the future.